Marketing Restrictions

 Legislation restricting marketing to kids works

 Quebec has had legislation for decades.
-People in Quebec have the highest fruit and vegetable consumption, are less likely to purchase junk food, and Quebec has the lowest childhood obesity rate in Canada despite low physical activity rates.
+People in Quebec have the highest fruit and vegetable consumption, are less likely to purchase fast food, and Quebec has the lowest prevalence of childhood obesity in Canada despite low physical activity rates.

 A missed opportunity: a snapshot of the history of Bill S-228 (the Child Health Protection Act)

 From 2016-2019, the Stop Marketing to Kids Coalition mobilized the voices of thousands to advocate for Bill S-228, a federal act to amend the Food and Drugs Act (prohibiting food and beverage marketing directed at children, 12 years of age and under).
 It was introduced in 2016 and died on the Order Paper after Parliament dissolved for the federal election in 2019.
-Although the bill was not passed before Parliament dissolved, the Coalition continues to champion restrictions on marketing to kids.
 See below for more information on the history of Bill S-228.

 September 27, 2016: Senator Nancy Greene Raine introduced the Child Health Protection Act (Bill S-228) — a bill that would ban the marketing of food and beverages primarily directed at children.
 Read more